Skip to main content

 Career outcomes

-As a strategic leader with strong theoretical skills and knowledge, your nursing management degree will allow you to transition into leadership and managerial roles within a healthcare setting.
+As a strategic leader with strong theoretical skills and knowledge, you will have a nursing management degree that allows you to transition into leadership and managerial roles within a healthcare setting.

 Fees and CSP